nfroze/Project-17-AI-Developer-Platform/README.md

 AI/ML teams were waiting 2+ weeks for infrastructure provisioning.
 GPU resources were being wasted (40% idle time).
 No visibility into AI spending until monthly AWS bills arrived.
 Each team was implementing their own deployment patterns.

 ### The Solution
-A unified Internal Developer Platform (IDP) that provides self-service infrastructure provisioning, standardized deployment patterns, and real-time cost visibility for AI workloads.
+A unified Internal Developer Platform (IDP) that provides self-service infrastructure provisioning, standardised deployment patterns, and real-time cost visibility for AI workloads.

 ---